-Action Plan 1.6: Increased knowledge of the local PRS
+Action Plan 2.f: Increased knowledge of the local PRS

 Commissioners are currently working with key stakeholders to re-commission the Cheshire East Substance Misuse Service.
 A core value and key principle of the re-commissioning process has been engagement, co-production and co-design with service users.
 Priorities include the aim of reducing homelessness and the risk of homelessness related to alcohol- related crime, anti-social behaviour and domestic abuse.
+One aim is to examine what levels of homelessness originate from social and private rented accommodation as a result of substance misuse, and clarify if households were known to services.

-Action Plan 2.8: Substance Misuse
+Action Plan 2.e: Substance Misuse